Air America (airline)

-Air America was an American passenger and cargo airline established in 1946 and covertly owned and operated by the Central Intelligence Agency (CIA) from 1950 to 1976.
-It supplied and supported covert operations in Southeast Asia during the Vietnam War, including providing support for drug smuggling in Laos.
+Air America was an American passenger and cargo airline established, under a different name, in 1946 and covertly owned and operated by the Central Intelligence Agency (CIA) from 1950 to 1976, adopting the Air America name in 1959.
+It supplied and supported covert operations in Southeast Asia during the Vietnam War, including allegedly providing support for drug smuggling in Laos.
+Its slogan was "Anything, Anywhere, Anytime, Professionally".

-Early history: Civil Air Transport (CAT)
+Early history

-CAT was created by Claire Chennault and Whiting Willauer in 1946 as Chinese National Relief and Rehabilitation Administration (CNRRA) Air Transport to airlift supplies and food into war-ravaged China.
-It was soon pressed into service to support Chiang Kai-shek and his Kuomintang forces in the civil war between them and the communists under Mao Zedong.
+The airline can trace its roots in 1946, when it was founded by former American military aviator Claire Lee Chennault and diplomat Whiting Willauer as Chinese National Relief and Rehabilitation Administration Air Transport to airlift supplies and food into the war-ravaged Republic of China.
+It was soon pressed into service to support Generalissimo Chiang Kai-shek and the nationalist Republic of China Armed Forces in the civil war between them and the communist People's Liberation Army under Mao Zedong.
 Many of its first pilots were veterans of Chennault's World War II combat groups, popularly known as Flying Tigers.
-By 1950, following the defeat of Chiang's forces and their retreat to Taiwan, the airline faced financial difficulties.
-In August 1950, the CIA bought out Chennault and Willauer, continuing to operate as CAT, until 1959, when it changed its name to Air America.
+By 1950, following the defeat of the nationalist forces and their retreat to Taiwan, the airline faced financial difficulties.
+In August 1950, the CIA bought the company and renamed it to Civil Air Transport, until 1959, when it changed its name to Air America.
+The first two transports of Air America arrived in Vientiane, Laos, on August 23, 1959.

-Air America's slogan was "Anything, Anywhere, Anytime, Professionally".
-Air America aircraft, including the Curtiss C-46 Commando, Pilatus PC-6 Porter, de Havilland Canada DHC-4 Caribou, Lockheed C-130 Hercules, and Fairchild C-123 Provider, along with UH-34D, Bell 204B, Bell 205, and Boeing CH-47C Chinook helicopters, flew many types of cargo to countries such as the Republic of Vietnam, the Kingdom of Laos, and Cambodia.
+Air America aircraft, including the Curtiss C-46 Commando, Pilatus PC-6 Porter, de Havilland Canada DHC-4 Caribou, Lockheed C-130 Hercules, and Fairchild C-123 Provider, along with Sikorsky UH-34D, Bell 204B, Bell 205, and Boeing CH-47C Chinook helicopters, flew many types of cargo to countries such as South Vietnam, Laos, and Cambodia.
 It operated from bases in those countries and also from bases in Thailand and as far afield as Taiwan and Japan.
-It also on occasion flew top-secret missions into Burma and the People's Republic of China.
+It also on occasion flew top-secret missions into Burma and the China.